Zambia reopens border with Tanzania to cargo after COVID-19 closure

 The minister previously said priority would be given to trucks bringing essential goods such as fuel, medical supplies, and food into Zambia.

-Reporting by Chris Mfula in Lusaka and Helen Reid in Johannesburg; Editing by Mark Potter
+Reporting by Chris Mfula in Lusaka and Helen Reid in Johannesburg; Editing by Mark Potter and Barbara Lewis